easystats/performance/tests/testthat/_snaps/check_dag.md

       Identification of direct effects

       Model is correctly specified.
-      No adjustment needed to estimate the direct effect of `exposure` on `outcome`.
+      All minimal sufficient adjustments to estimate the direct effect were done.

       Identification of total effects

-      Model is correctly specified.
+      Incorrectly adjusted!
-      No adjustment needed to estimate the total effect of `exposure` on `outcome`.
+      To estimate the total effect, at least adjust for .
+Currently, the model only adjusts for `x1` and `x2`.

 # check_dag, collider bias